iximiuz/docker-to-linux/README.md

 # docker-to-linux - make bootable Linux disk image abusing Docker

-**UPD:** _Two years after creating this project I clearly can see some interest in building VM images from containers and/or Dockerfiles. **If you’re aware of the real use of the docker-to-linux project, [please drop me a message and share your experience](https://twitter.com/iximiuz)**.
-It may help me to develop a second generation of this tool covering real-world scenarios with a more user-friendly UX.
-Thanks!_

 There is no real goal behind this project.
 Just out of my curiosity what if:

   - launch a base Linux container (debian, alpine, etc)